yanisZirem/Protocol-to-analyse-1D-and-2D-mass-spec-data-for-cancer-diagnosis-and-immunecell-identification/README.md

 #### Install Anaconda:
 1. Visit [Anaconda](https://www.anaconda.com/download) and download the appropriate installer.
 2. Follow the installation instructions for your operating system.
-3. Create a new environemment
+3. Create a new environment

 #### Launch Jupyter Notebook:
 1. Open Anaconda-Navigator and launch Jupyter Notebook.